zharifzamkhuri/mattermost-heroku/README.md

 The "version" parameter is optional in the example above.

-This curl request can be made manually from a developer's machine, or it can be set up as a job in something like Jenkins.
+This curl request can be made manually from a developer's machine, or it can be set up as a job in something like [Jenkins]()https://jenkins.io/.
 Keep in mind that Authorization headers will need to be included in the request.

 Also, the example above assumes that the machine it's being run on has heroku.com credentials saved in your `~/.netrc` file.

 ## Warnings

 1. Don't make configuration changes in the Mattermost admin console.
-   Any configuration changes in the Mattermost admin console will likely be lost on dyno restart (which may be every 24 hours) and will likely not be distributed across multiple dynos.
+   Any configuration changes in the Mattermost admin console will be lost on dyno restart (which may be every 24 hours) and will not be distributed across multiple dynos.
 2. Not using s3 means any uploads will be lost on dyno restart or application reconfiguration or redeploy and won't be consistent across multiple dynos.
    Without s3 backing this is not anything more than a one time demo.